hzla/Pokeweb-Live/README.md

 	$ python python/rom_saver.py ROM_NAME

+Similarly, showdown calculators created can be customized by modifying the moves.json, poks.json, and sets.json files in public/dist.
+Just follow the existing formatting.
 ## Contributing

 A rough overview of the app detailing what overall structure as well as planned todos can be found in misc/app_info.txt